yohasebe/openai-chat-api-workflow/README.md

 <kbd><img src="./docs/img/openai-vision-web-ui.png" width="700"></kbd>

-You can also use specify an image file using the universal action hotkey on the file in Finder.
+You can also specify an image file using the universal action hotkey on the file in Finder.
 With this method you can not only analyze image files (jpg, jpeg, png, gif) but also PDF files.

 ## Speech Synthesis and Speech Recognition